LiamZhuangDev/pledge-protocol-breakdown/pledgev2-rebuild/README.md

 # pledgev2 rebuild

-This is a clean Hardhat project for rebuilding the `pledgev2` contracts from scratch for learning.
+This is a clean Hardhat project for rebuilding the `pledgev2` contracts with codex asistant.
+It is intended to test AI's capabilities and explore best practices for AI-assisted development.

 The original folders are left alone.
 Each rebuild checkpoint should add only the contracts and tests needed for that step.